DionKill/ps4-linux-tutorial/docs/setup.md

 #### Windows
 - Windows' built-in file manager
 	- This one likes to crash the desktop if it can't connect, be careful
-- WinSCP (my personal choice, using the simple interface)
+- WinSCP (recommended, using the simple interface)
 - Filezilla

 #### Linux